Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

 Some surveys reveal that Linux is very popular in India, Russia, and Cuba, accompanied by Indonesia and the Czech Republic.

-However, when looking at regional popularity, Germany falls 10th in the list with respect to search popularity for Linux.
+However, when looking at regional popularity, Germany falls 10th in the search popularity for Linux.

 23. Talking About the Us, Linux Is Most Popular in The States of California, and Utah